mohamedgomaa23722/PokemonApp/README.md

 }
 ```

-so then we will analys the Acyclic graph and get the dependent and dependencies :
+so then we will draw the Acyclic graph and get the dependent and dependencies :

 ![The Acyclic Graph ](https://github.com/mohamedgomaa23722/PokemonApp/blob/master/Unnamed%20File.png)